 New York City police officer arrested after apparent chokehold arrest

-A New York City police officer was arrested on Thursday morning and charged with strangulation and attempted strangulation after videos emerged over the weekend that appeared to show him using an illegal chokehold to arrest a man on a boardwalk, police said.
+A New York City police officer was arrested on Thursday and charged with strangulation and attempted strangulation after videos emerged over the weekend that appeared to show him using an illegal chokehold to arrest a man on a boardwalk, police said.
 The officer, David Afanador, had already been suspended from the New York Police Department without pay.
-Afanador, 39, was arrested at a police station house, the NYPD said.
-His lawyer did not respond to a request for comment.
+Afanador, 39, turned himself in to be arrested at a police station house, the NYPD said.
+He pleaded not guilty at an initial court appearance, his lawyer said.

+Afanador's lawyer, Stephen Worth, said prosecutors were more focused on making a "splashy" arrest than conducting a fair investigation.
+"It seems in this alternative universe that everyone's entitled to due process but police officers," Worth said.

-Her office has "zero tolerance for police misconduct," and officers are trained to de-escalate volatile encounters, the statement said.
-Afanador's forceful arrest of Ricky Bellevue, a 35-year-old Black man, on the Rockaway Beach boardwalk in Queens on Sunday was captured on police body-cam videos, which were released by the NYPD, and cellphone videos recorded by bystanders.
+Afanador faces up to seven years in prison if convicted on the most serious charge.
+His forceful arrest of Ricky Bellevue, a 35-year-old Black man, on the Rockaway Beach boardwalk in Queens on Sunday was captured on police body-cam videos, which were released by the NYPD, and cellphone videos recorded by bystanders.

 Bellevue, along with two others, could be seen cursing and insulting Afanador and his colleagues for several minutes, prior to the arrest.
 Bellevue asks the officers if they are scared before grabbing an object from a trash can.
 The videos show four officers then restraining Bellevue on his stomach and one officer, Afanador, wrapping his arm around Bellevue's neck.
 "Yo, stop choking him, bro!" an onlooker screams as Bellevue falls limp.